aws-samples/amazon-cognito-passwordless-email-auth/README.md

+## UPDATE 2023, July 10th

+We have published a new Passwordless sample solution that includes WebAuthn (FIDO2, Passkeys) and e-mail Magic Links: https://github.com/aws-samples/amazon-cognito-passwordless-auth

+The repository here, the one you're looking at now, is still a good reference for implementing e-mail OTP (One Time Password). **_Be aware though_**: we haven't updated this repository in a while, so e.g. dependencies are outdated!
+Only use the repository here to get an idea on "how to do it".

+---

 ## Amazon Cognito Passwordless Email Auth

 This is the _**sample**_ code that comes together with [the blog post on passwordless e-mail auth in Amazon Cognito](https://aws.amazon.com/blogs/mobile/implementing-passwordless-email-authentication-with-amazon-cognito/).